jaakkohurtta/Autocrop/README.md

 Planned features that may or may not happen include
 * Drag n Drop functionality
 * Exif integration
-* Work-around for adjusting crop while keeping the aspect ratio locked
 * Some kind of batch processing

 ## License